linebender/android_trace/android_trace/README.md

 android_trace = { version = "0.1.0", default-features = false }
 ```

+## Minimum supported Rust Version (MSRV)

+This version of Android Trace has been verified to compile with Rust 1.77 and later.

+Future versions of Android Trace might increase the Rust version requirement.
+It will not be treated as a breaking change and as such can even happen with small patch releases.

 ## Community

 Discussion of Android Trace development happens in the [Linebender Zulip](https://xi.zulipchat.com/), specifically in